-Fasting in the Holy Month of Ramadan is incumbent on every Muslim man and woman, and by this I mean every male and female who has reached the age of puberty.
+Fasting in the Holy Month of Ramadan is incumbent on every Muslim man and woman, meaning every male and female who has reached the age of puberty.
 The fast involves keeping away from food, drink and sexual relations from dawn to dusk during the entire lunar month of Ramaḍan.
 All this at a time when we have all the food and drink in the world and yet we willfully abstain from them for the sake of God.
 Call it our little sacrifice for God if you will!

 The purpose of this moon-long fast is to achieve piety or consciousness of God.
 God Himself tells us: